1,359 undergraduate students, 44% male, 56% female; 42 states, 40 countries.

 John Brown University, is a four year, vibrant and growing independent Christian university of the arts, sciences, and professions, founded in 1919.

-Accounting, Art and Illustration, Biblical and Theological Studies, Biochemistry, Biology, Business Administration, Chemistry, Child and Family Studies, Communication, Construction Management, Digital Media Arts, Early Childhood Education, Engineering, English, English, Education, Exercise Studies, Family and Human Services, Graphic and Web Design, History, Intercultural Studies, Interdisciplinary Studies, International Business, Management, Marketing, Mathematics, Mathematics Education, Music-Applied, Music-General, Music Education, Outdoor Leadership Ministries, Philosophy, Photography, Political Science, Psychology, Renewable Energy, Social Studies Education, Spanish, Sports Medicine, Worship Arts, Youth And Worship Ministries, Youth Ministries, Undecided
+Accounting, Art & Illustration, Biblical & Theological Studies, Biochemistry, Biology, Business Administration, Chemistry, Child & Family Studies, Communication, Construction Management, Digital Cinema, Early Childhood Education, Engineering, English, English Education, Family & Human Services, Graphic Design, History, Intercultural Studies, Interdisciplinary Studies, International Business, Kinesiology, Management, Marketing, Mathematics, Mathematics Education, Music: Applied, Music Education, Music: General, Outdoor Leadership Ministries, Philosophy, Photography, Political Science, Pre-‐Nursing, Psychology, Public Relations, Social Studies Education, Spanish, Worship Arts, Youth Ministries, Youth & Worship Ministries

 U.S. News & World Report’s-ranked first in the Southern Region and on the Best Value list.